EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 ## Recommended:

 - ### 2x Camera cable extensions
-Certain mounts may require a cable extension (MUTE's frunk mod) To use a mount like that you will need a cable and a connector for each camera.
+Certain mounts may require a cable extension (ex: MUTE's frunk mod) To use a mount like that you will need a cable and a connector for each camera.
 Headsets like the Quest 2 do not require extensions.